paritytech/parity-db/README.md

 - TODO a word on salt?? -> in col used for hash

+Question: not sure about the use case of 'validate'.

 # A database for the blockchain.

 ## **WARNING: PartyDB is still in development and should not be used in production.
 Use at your own risk.**